 This theorem is an extension of Johnson's to group scheduling.
 With the use of this theorem, a simple algorithm for determining an optimal group schedule is developed as follows:

-< Optimizing algorithm for the two-stage flow-shop group scheduling >
+< Optimizing algorithm for the two-stage flow-shop group scheduling > determined by Step 1.

 Step 1.
 Determine an optimal job sequence in each group by using Johnson's working rule.